-A power inverter converts the AC into DC current, and then the digitally converts it back to a cleaner AC current.
-The true sine wave electricity in the inverter generator process makes it much efficient for better power output.
+A power inverter converts the AC into DC, and then the digitally converts it back to a cleaner AC.
+The proper sine wave electricity in the inverter generator process makes it much efficient for better power output.
 However, you have a much less option in inverter generators if you need higher power because they come only between 1000 to 4000 watts of power output.

-The traditional portable generator run on a combustible fuel, it’s usually gasoline or propane.
+The traditional portable generator runs on a combustible fuel; it’s usually gasoline or propane.
 It generates current using a mechanical alternator and produces AC out of the outlet.
 They work with a modified sine wave and are less power efficient, especially when you’re running sensitive electronics.
 Despite the shortcoming, the traditional generator can produce a higher output wattage anywhere between 500 to 50000 watts.